NABARD Grade A Syllabus 2025: Prelims & Mains Guide

 5 Post-harvest innovation

-6 Indian fisheries are important.
+6 Indian fisheries are essential.

 7 Slang is used frequently in the seafood industry.

-Fisheries1 Resources for fishing
+Livestock management1.
+Resources for fishing

 2 Freshwater, brackish water, and marine resource management